 Dipole traps are based on the electric polarizability of particles in the light field.
-In our experiment we use laser light near $1064\,\mathrm{nm}$ and $1070\,\mathrm{nm}$ wavelength delivered from Ytterbium fiber lasers, but also high-power $\mathrm{CO}2$ -lasers operating at a wavelength of $10.6\,\mu\mathrm{m}$ are employed.
+In our experiment we use laser light near 1064 nm and 1070 nm wavelength delivered from Ytterbium fiber lasers, but also high-power CO2-lasers operating at a wavelength of $10.6 \,\mu\text{m}$ are employed.
 As a consequence of the near- and far-infrared laser light, the generated trap potentials are attractive potentials for Cs atoms and molecules [Gri00].
-Note that for typical experimental parameters for these large detunings of the laser frequency the photon scattering rate is effectively suppressed or completely negligible such as for $\mathrm{CO}2$ -laser light.
+Note that for typical experimental parameters for these large detunings of the laser frequency the photon scattering rate is effectively suppressed or completely negligible such as for CO2-laser light.